Syed-Haider-2002/FEA-Project/README.md

 # FEA-Project
-presentation and report of performing static and transient structural on a pentagon
+presentation and report of performing static and transient structural on a pentagon.